system76/docs/_articles/package-manager.md

 sudo apt install <package name>
 ```

+**Important:** Please pay attention when using a purge command.
+If the command looks like it will remove several additional packages besides the one you are trying to fix, don't run it!
+If it's only a few packages, most likely it's safe.
+If additional packages are removed, make sure to install them again before restarting the computer.

 If <u>Software Updater</u> indicates that some remote repositories can't be reached, open the <u>Software & Updates</u> program and look in the **Other Software** tab for the broken repository.
 Either remove the repository, or search for the software vendor to determine what has happened to their software server.

 ## Useful Programs